Mstager/junco_flexibility_scripts/README.md

 This repository includes scripts to replicate the analyses in:

-**Stager M, Senner NR, Swanson DL, Carling MD, Grieves TJ, and Cheviron ZA.
+**Stager M, Senner NR, Swanson DL, Carling MD, Eddy DK, Grieves TJ, and Cheviron ZA.
 2020.
 Temperature heterogeneity correlates with intraspecific variation in physiological flexibility in a small endotherm. bioRxiv: 10.1101/2020.11.16.383877.**

 Included are:

 * junco_insitu.R
-  * *R script for running analyses on in situ data*
+  * *R script for running analyses on in situ phenotypic data*
   * *This script draws on TableS1.csv from the Supplementary Materials*

 * RADSeq_processing